PrestaShop/prestashop.github.io/news/_posts/2017-05-05-being-in-an-open-source-community.md

 ## Communication

 An Open Soure project implies openness and honesty.
-A software editor can chose to open its codebase, and accompany it with explicit intentions: a general roadmap, open bug and feature tracking, frequent communications, etc. This includes the community in the growth of the project, and shares ownership of it.
+A software editor can chose to open its codebase, and accompany it with explicit intentions: [a general roadmap](http://build.prestashop.com/howtos/misc/2017-release-schedule/), [open bug and feature tracking](http://forge.prestashop.com/secure/Dashboard.jspa), [frequent communications](http://build.prestashop.com/), etc. This includes the community in the growth of the project, and [shares ownership of it](http://build.prestashop.com/howtos/misc/contribute-to-prestashop/).

 The editor would give access to tools and permissions for third parties to have an impact on the code

 ## "Do-o-cracy"

 The project is managed by its founder and team (either volunteers or employees), all the while being open from third-party contributions.
-Trusted contributed can be "promoted" in the project's decision ladder by their professionalism, their temperament, their attitude and the respect they breed.
+Trusted contributors can be "promoted" in the project's [decision ladder](http://build.prestashop.com/news/prestashop-community-framework/) by their professionalism, their temperament, their attitude and the respect they breed.

 To that, you could add the lack of personal interest (contributing for the greater good, not just one's own), and the ability to sort things out between one's opinion, the way the project is managed, and the viewpoint of other users and developers.
-Constantly bringing constructive feedback, showing a willingness to work with others and an ability to give (and accept) opinions in a respectful way are very important.
+Constantly bringing constructive feedback, showing a willingness to work with others and an ability to give (and accept) opinions in a respectful way -- all of these are very important.

 ## Interaction